-As of Friday, seven counties, including two in western Washington, did not meet both metrics to remain in Phase 3 of the “Healthy Washington” plan.
+As of Thursday, 16 counties, including six in western Washington, did not meet at least one metric to remain in Phase 3 of the “Healthy Washington” plan.

-Under Gov. Jay Inslee’s revised reopening plan, which was announced March 11, counties would be evaluated every three weeks on two metrics – case rate over two weeks and hospitalization rate over one week.
-Although counties originally had to meet both metrics to avoid moving backwards, Inslee announced Friday counties could remain in Phase 3 by meeting just one metric.
+Under Inslee’s revised reopening plan, which was announced March 11, counties would be evaluated every three weeks on two metrics – case rate over two weeks and hospitalization rate over one week.
+Although counties originally had to meet both metrics to avoid moving backwards, Inslee announced April 9 counties could remain in Phase 3 by meeting just one metric.